Eulogies & Obituaries

 Why Humor Matters in Final Planning

-As a Final Expense Financial Planner, I often talk to clients about how they want to be remembered.
-Many people tell me, "I want people to laugh at my funeral."
+When people talk about how they want to be remembered, many say, "I want people to laugh at my funeral."
 Incorporating humor into a service is often the final wish of the deceased.

-Planning these details ahead of time—much like managing 401k and IRA After Death (Practical Steps and Documents)—removes the burden from your family.
+Planning these details ahead of time—much like getting your financial affairs in order—removes the burden from your family.
 It gives them the "permission" they need to be lighthearted during a dark time.
-If you need more general ideas, you might also look at Funeral Speech Examples (Options and Timeline) or consider a Short Funeral Tribute (Options and Timeline) if you prefer brevity.
+If you prefer brevity, a short tribute of two or three well-chosen stories is often more memorable than a long speech.

 Frequently Asked Questions